ivbrajkovic/js-chronicles/Functional JavaScript/From Chaos to Clarity: Mastering Function Composition and Pipelines in JavaScript.md

 <a id="composition"></a>
 ## Building Bridges with Function Composition 🧩

 With pure functions in our arsenal, we’ve mastered the craft of creating reliable, self-contained tools.
-Like perfectly sculpted Lego bricks 🧱, they’re simple, reusable, and ready to assemble.
+Like perfectly sculpted **Lego bricks** 🧱, they’re simple, reusable, and ready to assemble.
 But bricks alone don’t make a castle—it’s how you combine them that unlocks their full potential.
 This is the essence of **function composition**—assembling these bricks into elegant, functional systems that focus on solving domain-specific problems while abstracting away implementation details.

 Let’s see it in action with a simple workflow for calculating a shopping cart’s total.
-First, we define our reusable utility functions—the building blocks of our composition:
+First, we define our reusable **utility functions**—the building blocks of our composition:

 ```typescript
 type CartItem = { price: number };